veekooFIN/Linux-X86-LottoCheck/README.md

 Hobby code development for Linux in C language - Lotto number checker
 ---------------------------------------------------------------------------------------------------------------

-Lotto contains games Vikinglotto, Eurojackpot and Lotto.
+lotto.c - Lotto numbers checker contains games Vikinglotto, Eurojackpot and Lotto.

 Each one has 10 rows to check against winning numbers.
 For test purposes only 1 row/game allowed.